aaronjensen/software-development/partitions-and-compositions.md

 separately and adding a proxy server like nginx.
 Or, you could combine them all into a single repository or even a single deployed application.
 The point is, once things are separate (or partitioned), it is easy to combine them.
-If they are entangled &mdash; I'm intentionally avoiding the word combined here, which implies that they are separate &mdash; they can be near impossible to separate.
+If they are entangled &mdash; I'm intentionally avoiding the word "combined" here, which implies that they are separate &mdash; they can be near impossible to separate.

 I quite like this quote that was referenced in ["Object Thinking" by David